ramon-schildknecht/1st-shiny-app/README.md

-# 1st-shiny-app
+# Peer-graded Assignment: Course Project: Shiny Application and Reproducible Pitch

-Peer-graded Assignment: Course Project: Shiny Application and Reproducible Pitch
+You will find all necessary information [here in this R presentation](http://rpubs.com/ramon_schildknecht/shiny_app_bmi_presentation).